ysfarsln/python-examples/README.md

 # python-examples
-This repository have python examples.
+This repository have python 3 examples.
+Hello World Example
+Date and Time Example